ElizabethCody/icejar/README.md

 Server configuration files use the [TOML](https://toml.io) format.
 Their file names must end in `.toml`.
 Parsing is done with [toml4j](https://github.com/mwanji/toml4j).

-The following keys are used:
+The following keys are used and should be placed in a table called `[server]`:

 * `server_id`: Attempt to connect to a virtual server with this ID.